QuickBirdEng/XCoordinator/README.md

 ## 🏃‍♂️Getting started

 Create an enum with all of the navigation paths for a particular flow.
-(It is up to you when to create a `Route/Coordinator`, but as **our rule of thumb**, create a new `Route/Coordinator` whenever is needed a new `navigation controller`.)
+(It is up to you when to create a `Route/Coordinator`, but as **our rule of thumb**, create a new `Route/Coordinator` whenever a new `navigation controller` is needed.)

 ```swift
 enum HomeRoute: Route {